kevlar-kt/kevlar/README.md

   NP --> ARES
 ```

-The idea is of a flow of attestations.
-You initialize the package through its entry class, passing to it your settings (what you cant to check for), and then you can go ahead and start requesting attestations.
-An attestation can either be Clear (passed) or Failed (non-passed), according to your detection settings.
+The founding idea is a flow of attestations.
+You initialize the package passing to it your settings (what you want to check for).
+Then you can go ahead and start requesting attestations.
+An attestation can either be Clear (passed) or Failed (non passed), according to your detection settings.

-There may be one or more types of attestation you can request, and you can choose what you want to give granular control and run efficiently.
+There may be one or more types of attestation you can request, and you can choose what you want by requesting different ones, to enforce granular control and run efficiently.

-Under the hood, each package will call its implementations and run those checks against the operative system/current app, but you'll eventually get an `Attestation` back, so you only have to check whether it is clear or not.
+Under the hood, each package will call its implementations and run those checks against the operating system/current app, but you'll eventually get an `Attestation` back, so your only job is to check whether it is clear or not.

+This makes security declarative: you express your constraints and requirements once while configuring kevlar, which will then take care of - when asked -  producing a report (attestation) for your specific configuration, telling you what was found.
+And finally you can analyze this report and act accordingly, repeating the process as many times as needed.

 ## Use Cases
 Common use cases for security environment checks are applications managing sensitive resources, such as in-app purchases and subscriptions, valuable server-side resources or APIs, financial transactions, and anything that has a value that gets managed through your app/client.